Hotels, Resorts, Villas & Holiday Rentals

 Galungan is one of Bali’s most important religious festivals, embodying the spiritual essence of the island and showcasing the rich cultural heritage of its people.
 This Hindu celebration marks a time when the spirits of deceased ancestors return to visit their former homes, and the Balinese welcome them with elaborate rituals and offerings.
 The festival symbolizes the victory of dharma (good) over adharma (evil), reflecting the spiritual values deeply ingrained in Balinese Hinduism.

-2024 Dates: Galungan Festivities from 28th until 9th of March.
-9th of March Galungan ends with Kuningan.
+2024 Dates: Galungan Festivities from 24th until 26th of September 2024.
+On 5th of October 2024 Galungan ends with Kuningan.

 The Significance of Galungan